supersimplesuper/docs/website/docs/software_partners/how_to_guides/create_an_employer/index.md

 Make sure you replace your `x-api-key` with the product key that has been given to you.
 :::

 After submitting the request above, you will be returned an employer object.
 It is a good idea to store that data against the record that it was created in your system.
-An example how how we do this is:
+An example of how we do this is:

 ```mermaid
 classDiagram